 Still I suspect the arguments themselves pose less trouble.
 Catholics are doctrinally free, for instance, to prefer Eriugena to Thomas on predestination or Nyssen to Augustine on the totus Christus.
 Up to a point, anyway—the real doctrinal snag arrives only at the conclusion to which Hart’s arguments bend.
 So again: May Catholics faithful to the magisterium endorse that conclusion?
 The answer is, I think, yes, but with some difficulty.
-Or so my meditations here.
-Before they begin, two clarifications and then a warning.
+Or so my thought experiment here.
+Before it begins, two clarifications and then a warning.
 By “Catholic,” first, I mean those presently belonging to churches in communion with and answerable to the bishop of Rome, whether Latin or Ruthenian or Syro-Malankaran or Italo-Albanian or something else besides.
 And by “faithful to the magisterium,” second, I stipulate Catholic theologians whose conscience or error has not lead them to dissent.4 And the warning?
 In what follows I speak as a Catholic to other Catholics.
 With them I share obligations of obedience to ordinaries, principles of defined doctrine, and methods of navigating each that may appear exotic to other Christians.
 What use or interest it bears (if any) for the latter I leave for them to decide.

 The teaching office of the Church sorts churchly truths into three kinds.5 The first are truths de fide credenda, which take as their objects inter alia doctrines christological and trinitarian and mariological and eucharistic.
 Truths like these are, the Church says, explicitly and divinely revealed when promulgated and defined.
 When that happens, these truths demand assent from all the Catholic faithful.
 Truths of a second sort we call de fide tenenda.
 These truths are not formally revealed like the first but are somehow logically entailed by them.
 And they’re no less binding for it.
 Truths of a third sort are religioso voluntatis et intellectus obsequio adhaerenda.
 These truths belong neither to revelation as such or among its logically necessary entailments.
 They are instead indispensable aids for understanding the former two.
 Popes or the collegium episcoporum or both may teach them, but they are not as such taught definitively.
 Catholics owe them obsequium religiosum, if not unflagging assent.
 Better, then, to agree with them than not, lest we risk the “erroneous or … rash or dangerous.”6